-There are currently two main government funds open to housing associations to fund the remediation and replacement of unsafe cladding systems, summarised below.
-A third fund was announced by the Secretary of State for Levelling Up, Housing and Communities, Michael Gove, on 10 January 2022, which will source £4bn from developers to fund remediation in buildings of 11m to 18m in height.
+There are currently two government funds open to housing associations to fund the remediation and replacement of unsafe cladding systems, summarised below.
+A third fund, the Medium-Rise Scheme, was opened in pilot form in November 2022 and is also summarised below.

 Following the tragedy at Grenfell Tower, housing associations have undertaken significant remediation and mitigation works to buildings that need them.
-However, money spent on remediation means less to spend on building much needed new affordable homes or improving existing homes.
+However, money spent on remediation means less to spend on building much needed new affordable homes or providing services to existing communities.